 Anyone who has an interest in education and relevant skills to fulfil the role of a governor can apply and we warmly welcome volunteers from any background.
 Governors need not be experts in the field of education but need to have an interest in the particular school and in the welfare of our children and have the time and willingness to get involved.

 - a chance to develop professional skills in areas such as: strategic leadership, data analysis, staff recruitment, building relationships and networks, effective team working, communication, problem solving, influencing/negotiation

 - training to develop an understanding of specific school management issues

 - satisfaction of supporting and making a difference to the lives of young people in your local area

-If you are interested in becoming a governor, please contact Anna Chambers, Executive Officer (email@example.com) for further information on which schools have vacancies available or alternatively please register your details on this form.
+If you are interested in becoming a governor, please contact the Head of Governance, Monica Juan (email@example.com) for further information on which schools have vacancies available or alternatively please register your details on this form.

 Become a school appeals panel member

 Apply to become a volunteer school appeals panel member

 - Are you interested in education and would like to get involved?

 - Do you have excellent listening skills?